dnesteryuk/site_prism.vcr/README.md

   * Links VCR cassettes with SitePrism elements.
   * Links VCR cassettes with SitePrism pages.
+  * Applies VCR cassettes on a click event.
-  * Applies VCR cassettes while clicking on an element.
+  * Applies VCR cassettes on any custom event.
-  * Applies VCR cassettes while loading a page.
+  * Applies VCR cassettes on page loading.
-  * Defines a waiter which will be used for waiting until an expected element is on a page or until an expected element has disappeared from a page (It is very helpful when a few external API requests are being executed after clicking on an element).
+  * Defines a waiter which will be used for waiting until an expected element is on a page or until an expected element has disappeared from a page (It is very helpful when a few external API requests are being executed after doing some event).
   * Allows to redefine default VCR cassettes (cassettes which were specified while describing a SitePrism element or a SitePrism page).
   * Allows to redefine a default waiter (a waiter which was specified while describing a SitePrism element or a SitePrism page).